DavidCoderror/NEURON-NHL-STATS/README.md

 3. Future Note: Merge 10-20 Seasons of the past into One excel.
 Clean up for teams that dont exist anymore as well.
 Then verify with AI.
 Also do probabilty to making the Playoffs.

-4. Got home and starte dworking on it, Excel needs consistant data damn
+4. Got home and started working on it, Excel needs consistant data damn

+5. I added the new bigger season data, whats intersting is that the Sens is predicted to have 90 points this seaosn.
+Which is  intersing since theyre aorund tehre now